jamesfiltness/tuneify/README.md

 # Tuneify

-A work in progress...at the moment this is still a basic boilerplate
+A work in progress...at the moment this is still a basic boilerplate.

 A project to fully explore building a real world universal/isomorphic React/Redux app.